The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: An Explosion: The Kreuzer-Skarke Dataset

 We can find algorithmically (shortly we will see how this is done on the computer) all the lattice points in $\Delta$ of which there are 126 (reminiscent of \eqref{h21Q}), giving us 126 monomials of degree 5 upon taking the dot product in the exponent.
 We have thus retrieved our favourite quintic 3-fold $Q$.

-\paragraph{A SageMath Digression: } It is expedient to take a slight digression on the details of the above computation, as a means to familiarize the reader with SageMath \cite{sage} (luckily the software Polymake \cite{polyDB}, like Macaulay2 and Singular, have been incorporated).
+\paragraph{A SageMath Digression: } It is expedient to take a slight digression on the details of the above computation, as a means to familiarize the reader with SageMath \cite{sage} (luckily the software Polymake \cite{polyDB}, like Macaulay2 and Singular, have been incorporated, and we leave a somewhat combined treatment to Appendix \ref{ap:sage}).
 Indeed, the Python-style environment of SageMath and its over-arching vision has rendered it an almost indispensable tool to many contemporary researchers of mathematics and the student versed therein would be very much at an advantage.
 Other than downloading the freely available software from \\ \url{http://www.sagemath.org/}, \\ an extremely convenient way to run SageMath is to do so ``via the cloud'', which also allows collaborations, at \\ \url{https://cocalc.com/}.

 We begin with defining the polytope for $\IP^4$.
 For convenience, we define the dual $\Delta^\circ$ from $\underline{v}$ in \eqref{P4polytope}:

 One now checks that the vertices of $\Delta$ are indeed as given by $\underline{m}$ in \eqref{P4polytope}: